What are the differences between BIMI and Apple Branded Mail, and do you need both for email branding?

 Apple Business Connect Branded Mail setup screen with domain and logo review.

-- Business review: Apple checks the organization behind the brand, not only the email domain.
+- Organization review: Apple verifies the organization behind the brand, not only the email domain.

-- Domain proof: You still prove control of the email domain, usually with a DNS record.
+- Domain proof: You prove control of the sending domain with Apple's DNS verification record.

-- Logo review: Apple reviews uploaded brand assets rather than reading a BIMI SVG file.
+- Logo review: Apple reviews the brand and uploaded logo rather than reading a BIMI SVG file.

 Where teams get caught

-Use both when branded inbox display has measurable value and your Apple Mail audience is large enough to justify another verification process.
-If email is mainly transactional and your team has limited bandwidth, get DMARC and BIMI stable first, then add Apple Branded Mail after you know the logo asset, domain authentication, and sending sources are clean.
+Use both when branded inbox display has measurable value and Apple's supported Mail audience is large enough to justify another verification process.
+If email is mainly transactional and your team has limited bandwidth, get DKIM, DMARC, and BIMI stable first.
+Then add Apple Branded Mail after the logo asset, domain authentication, and sending sources are clean.

 Low priority